Hallucinations, a blog about writing, trains, and Wire to Wire

 Speaking of which (SEGUE!
 Ba-da-boom!
 Can interns do that?
 They can???
 Crap.), this year’s SXSW was more frenzied than ever.
 In addition to attracting a huge cohort of women in skinny jeans and cowboy boots (approx. 97,000), it also featured a record number of Shriners in medical boots (approximately one.
 But still a new record.)

-The presence of a Shriner in a boot cast drove SXSW to a fever pitch,
+The presence of a Shriner in a boot cast drove SXSW to a fever pitch, according to this hastily written photo caption.

 The festival was also notable for the number of “tributes” to other artists – longish events where lesser bands played lesser versions of songs that influenced other songs that influenced songs you actually like.